Pre-plan and pre-pay final arrangements

 - your service provider must give you a contract that states the total amount of money you have paid and the terms of payment for any balance you owe

-- if you prepay with a licensed funeral home or transfer service, your money is protected by the Prepaid Funeral Services Compensation Fund administered by the Board of Funeral Services (this fund is used to give back money to consumers if, in rare cases, their prepaid money is not available when it is needed)
+- if you prepay with a licensed funeral establishment or transfer service, your money is protected by the Prepaid Funeral Services Compensation Fund administered by the Bereavement Authority of Ontario (this fund is used to give back money to consumers if, in rare cases, their prepaid money is not available when it is needed)

 - if you place money in trust for prepaid services or supplies, your service provider is required by law to only have it in very safe investments (you are entitled to ask your service provider once each year where and how the money is invested and how much money you have in your trust account)